snowplow-archive/snowplow.github.com/_posts/2014-10-15-snowplow-php-tracker-0.2.0-released.md

 <h2><a name="passthroughs">2.
 Passthrough information additions</a></h2>
 </div>

-This release also adds with it three new functions to add even more information to your events.
+This release also adds with it four new functions to add even more information to your events.
 You can now set:

 - The clients's ip address: `$subject->setIpAddress("127.0.0.1")`.